 - trouble controlling or expressing emotions

-The acronym F.A.S.T. is a way to remember the signs of stroke, and can help identify the onset of stroke more quickly:
+The acronym F.A.S.T. is a way to remember the signs of stroke, and can help identify the onset of stroke:

-The faster a person with suspected stroke receives medical attention, the better their prognosis and the less likely they will be to experience lasting damage or death.
+The faster a person with suspected stroke receives medical attention, the better their prognosis will be, and the less likely they will be to experience permanent damage or death.

 Signs of a stroke require immediate medical attention.

-Strokes happen fast and will often occur before an individual can be seen by a doctor for a proper diagnosis.
+Strokes onset rapidly and will often occur before an individual can be seen by a doctor for a proper diagnosis.

-For a stroke patient to get the best diagnosis and treatment possible, they should be treated at a hospital within 3 hours of their symptoms first appearing.
+For a person experiencing a stroke to get the best diagnosis and treatment possible, they should be treated at a hospital within 3 hours of their symptoms first appearing.

 There are several different types of diagnostic tests that doctors can use to determine which type of stroke has occurred: